 Chores like doing the laundry and taking out the garbage are never fun, but some domestic tasks can also be downright confusing and stressful.
-Cleaning a rug definitely falls in that category.
+Cleaning a rug — or any kind of carpets cleaning — definitely falls in that category.
 The high-traffic area soaks up dirt, spills, pet stains and more, making it a necessity to clean.
-But what's the right way to do it?
+But what's the right way to clean a rug?

-TODAY Home tapped two rug experts to find out exactly how to do it correctly.
+TODAY Home tapped two rug experts to find out exactly how to clean rugs correctly.

 How to clean an area rug